Get in Touch

 Child Custody Laws in India

 Child custody in India is governed by various personal laws and the Guardians and Wards Act, 1890.
-The primary consideration in custody cases is the best interest and welfare of the child, rather than the rights of parents.
+The primary consideration in custody cases is always the best interest and welfare of the child, rather than the rights of parents.
+Therefore, families often consult the best child custody lawyer near me to ensure fair representation and proper legal guidance throughout the process.

 Types of Child Custody